Working Together – Terms of Service

 If a project gets cancelled

 If you need to stop: Life happens, and I understand that.
 If you need to cancel the project after work has started, the deposit stays with me to cover the time already invested.
 I won't pursue any remaining balance unless the project was almost complete with fully developed concepts at the point of cancellation – in which case we would discuss what would be a fair arrangement.
-You'll receive the files for one of the concepts up to that point, if you want them.
+You'll also receive the files for one of the concepts up to that point, if you need them.

 Confidentiality